hafeezkhan909/Test-time-Image-Refinement/README.md

 # **Diffusion-Model-LLM**

 ## **Overview**
 This project integrates a **diffusion model** with **LLM-guided prompt refinement** to iteratively enhance text-to-image generation.
-The pipeline consists of **prompt extraction, image generation, and post-processing** to ensure high-quality results.
+The pipeline consists of **prompt extraction, image generation, and post-processing**.

 ---